 Sometimes fluid from the cyst will be bloody.
 When that happens, the doctor will send the fluid to be analyzed in the laboratory to determine whether the material contains cancerous cells.

 Even the cells that are removed during aspiration are noncancerous; the doctor may still recommend further testing if there is any concern that there is a cancer.
-This may occur if the cytopathologist (the specialist who examines the cells under a microscope) cannot make an unequivocal diagnosis of cancer, but does notice some irregularities in the appearance of the cells.
+This may occur if the cytopathologist (the specialist who examines the cells under a microscope) cannot make a definite diagnosis of cancer, but does notice some irregularities in the appearance of the cells.

 If the cells are definitely cancerous, the patient and doctor can proceed with plans for treatment.
-However, if the cells appear benign, the patient will still need further diagnostic evaluation with either a large-core needle biopsy or open surgical biopsy.
+However, if the sample does not provide a definitive answer, the patient will usually need further diagnostic evaluation with either a large-core needle biopsy or open surgical biopsy.

 Large-Core Needle Biopsy

 This method involves the use of a hollow needle to remove samples of breast tissue to be examined microscopically.
-Since the early 1990s, large-core needle biopsy has been the diagnostic method of choice to evaluate abnormalities that are visible on a mammogram but cannot easily be felt by hand.
-In the more advanced medical centers, it is considered the standard of care.
+Large-core needle biopsy is often the diagnostic method of choice to evaluate abnormalities that are visible on a mammogram but cannot easily be felt by hand.

 Large-core needle biopsy can be performed using either mammographic (stereotactic) or ultrasound guidance.
-Mammographic calcifications are usually biopsied using the stereotactic method, whereas mammographic densities can be sampled by ultrasound guidance when the density is visible by ultrasound and by stereotactic guidance when the density is visible only by mammography.
+Abnormal areas seen on a mammogram can be sampled by ultrasound guidance when the density is visible by ultrasound and by stereotactic guidance when the density is visible only by mammography.

 To perform a large-core needle biopsy, the doctor anesthetizes the skin and inserts a needle the thickness of a pen tip into the breast.
 Using the mammogram or ultrasound images, or by feeling the lump, the doctor guides the needle into the area of concern and removes a tissue sample through the needle with the help of a vacuum.
 Core needle biopsy may cause some bruising but leaves only a tiny dot for a scar.

 Core needle biopsy may not be suitable for patients who have an irregularity close to the chest wall, the nipple, or the surface of the breast; those with calcifications that require magnification; or women with very small breasts.
 In these circumstances, fine-needle aspiration may be the preferred choice.
-Also, if a patient is anticoagulated (taking blood thinners), the physician will take measures to minimize the possibility of bleeding following the procedure.
 In some of these situations, accurate results may not be possible and an open surgical biopsy will be recommended.

-Stereotactic core needle biopsy: With this procedure, the mammographer or surgeon looks at a mammogram image while performing the biopsy in order to precisely locate the suspicious area.
+Stereotactic core needle biopsy: With this procedure, the doctor looks at a mammogram image while performing the biopsy in order to precisely locate the suspicious area.
 This method is useful when the doctor can see an abnormality on a mammogram but cannot feel it in a breast exam.

 The patient lies face down on a specially designed table with the breast compressed.
 The doctor injects a local anesthetic, makes a 3-mm skin incision, and then inserts the core biopsy needle.
 Usually results are available within a day or two.
 Women who cannot remain still for 20 to 40 minutes because of physical illness or other problems are not good candidates for stereotactic core needle biopsy.